atufkas/restclient-component/README.md

 ## 4. To do

+### Better methods
 - Allow adding extra headers using $this->setHeader('name','value');
 - For file get contents, follow 301 and 302 codes and throw request again at the returned URL.

+### Better testing
+- Create a better test case for PHP5.4 and above, using [PHP as a server](http://www.php.net/manual/en/features.commandline.webserver.php) waiting for requests and returning responses.
 - Testing for multipart/data both for curl and file_get_contents based client classes.

 ## 5. Author